YordanGeorgiev/qto/doc/md/userstories_doc.md

 In order to keep track the history of
 I want to to be able to manage time efficiently by accessing a simple page containing its value and the period it is related to.

+#### 3.4.2.
+Use monthly_issues status report
+As the team leader of a qto project
+In order to keep track on the statuses of the ongoing issues in my project I want to to be able to accesss and read a visual report containing pie chart with the amount of the issues at any moment and their distributions by status